-I like this Pacific Driftwood for hiding places.
+I like this Natural Driftwood for hiding places.
 It is natural, looks extremely good and shrimps love these type of woods too!
 They grow biofilm over them which is a natural food source for shrimps.

 Get A Group Of Shrimps